twobitfool/stifle/README.md

 ## Cancellation

-The wrapped function comes with a `cancel` method to kill and pending future invocations -- useful for shutting it down when a page or component is being unloaded.
+The wrapped function comes with a `cancel` method to kill any pending future invocations -- useful for shutting it down when a page or component is being unloaded.

 ```javascript